flowchart LR

 | India | 4 | 2 |

-In Principles of Political Economy and Taxation, David Ricardo showed that even if one country is more productive in every good, mutually beneficial trade is still possible — provided the opportunity costs differ between countries.
-A country should specialise in the good in which its relative (not absolute) productivity is highest (salvatore2019?; krugman2018?).
+David Ricardo in Principles of Political Economy and Taxation (1817) proved that even if one country is more productive in every good, mutually beneficial trade is still possible — provided opportunity costs differ.
+A country should specialise where its relative (not absolute) productivity is highest.

 | Country | Cloth (hours per unit) | Wine (hours per unit) |